On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Results

-\subsection{Results}
+\section{Results}

-\textbf{Ablation tests\quad} The results of the mass-center ablation test are shown in Figure \ref{fig:ablations}, demonstrating comparable trends across all baseline choices.
-Notably, the proposed counterfactual baselines consistently achieve among the lowest curves, indicating strong and robust attribution performance.
-This effect is particularly evident in the Manometry dataset, where the challenge of missingness is most pronounced.
-The top-k ablation results, also showing comparable trends across baselines, can be found in appendix \ref{sec:appendix_topk}.
+\paragraph{Comparison to standard baselines} The results of the mass-center ablation tests are shown in Fig.~\ref{fig:ablations}.
+Across all datasets, the proposed counterfactual baselines consistently achieve among the lowest curves, indicating stronger and more robust attribution performance than standard alternatives.
+This pattern holds regardless of baseline type or dataset, suggesting that the improvement stems from the principled satisfaction of semantic missingness rather than dataset-specific characteristics.
+Top-k ablation results, confirming similar trends, are provided in Appendix~\ref{sec:appendix_topk}.

-\textbf{Overlap of attributions with ground truth segmentation mask\quad} Figure~\ref{fig:measurements} presents the AUC-ROC and FPAR results across the three data sets.
-The results indicate that our proposed counterfactual-based baselines achieve consistently high AUC-ROC scores across the data sets, outperforming the other baselines on the Manometry and Brain MRI data sets.
-Table~\ref{tab:aucroc_results} summarizes the aggregated performances (mean $\pm$ standard error of the mean).
-We test for statistical significance by checking the normality of differences and applying either a paired t-test or Wilcoxon test accordingly.
-The most pronounced improvement is observed on the Manometry data set, where the \textsf{ CF} baseline achieves an average AUC-ROC of 0.83~$\pm$~0.02.
-We attribute this to the inherent challenge of missingness in this data set, which the proposed counterfactual-based baselines are particularly well suited to address.

-On the Chest X-ray data set, the results across baselines are close, with the \textsf{ EG (CF)} baseline achieving an AUC-ROC score of 0.82~$\pm$~0.01, slightly behind the \textsf{ Ones} baseline.
-On the Brain MRI data set, the \textsf{ EG (CF)} baseline achieves the best results, with an AUC-ROC score of 0.94~$\pm$~0.00.
-In terms of FPAR, the counterfactual-based baselines yield consistently lower values across data sets as shown in Table~\ref{tab:fpar_results}, indicating more precise attributions with less attribution noise outside the region of interest.

-This aligns with our qualitative findings, where these methods produce cleaner maps with fewer spurious attributions.
-On the Manometry data set, the \textsf{ CF} baseline achieves a mean FPAR of 0.73~$\pm$~0.02.
-On the Chest X-ray and Brain MRI data sets, \textsf{ EG (CF)} yields the lowest FPAR values, with 0.86~$\pm$~0.01 and 0.61~$\pm$~0.01 respectively.

-Taken together, these results demonstrate that the proposed counterfactual-based baselines provide robust and consistent performance across data sets and evaluation metrics. while the traditional baselines show greater variability across data sets, i.e. performing well only in specific scenarios.
-This highlights the broader applicability and reliability of our proposed approach, especially in medical contexts where attribution fidelity is critical.
-Furthermore, we observe the \textsf{ EG (CF)} baseline is performing better than the \textsf{ CF} baseline in all but the Manometry data set, indicating a generally more robust attribution map when averaging over multiple counterfactual baselines.
-This improvement likely stems from mitigating the impact of individual low-quality counterfactuals, as averaging over an ensamble can smooth out artifacts or inaccuracies that a single low-quality counterfactual might introduce.